-Clinical Placement Fee: The clinical placement fee of \$172 per semester is assessed to BSN Pacesetter
+Clinical Placement Fee: The clinical placement fee of \$188 per semester is assessed to BSN Pacesetter students to defray the cost of software, supplies and personnel needed for clinical placement of students.

 Graduation Fee: A graduation fee of \$100 is payable at registration for the student's final semester.
 This fee covers expenses associated with graduation but does not cover rental of the cap and gown.
 This fee is charged whether or not the student attends graduation.